robinmanuelthiel/iotworkshop/07 Receiving values/README.md

 ```

 ## 4. Read values from the FEZ Hat
-Once the Hat ist initialized, we can start working with it.
+Once the Hat is initialized, we can start working with it.
 First, we need to define when we want to take a measurement, so let's create a timer that triggers the measurement function every 5 seconds.
 Create a `DispatcherTimer` variable for that, to store the timer.
 ```csharp
 private DispatcherTimer timer;
 ````